rickhau/Git-Mrt-Map/README.md

    the merge of master and Tamsui branches which stays at master branch

-Figure:
+Figure: This one looks odd

 ```
-   -----<Tamsui>--------Zongshan
+   -----<Tamsui>--------Zongshan------------->
                              \
    ---<master>----------------Zongshan--------->
 ```

 OR

-- Stop your `<other branch>` to the merge point and create a new one from master
+b.
+Stop your `<other branch>` to the merge point and create a new one from master

    We do not need to move `<Tamsui>` branch to the transit station.